DanielMafra/HealthBot-Javascript/README.md

 # HealthBot-Javascript
- A simple chatbot to calculate BMI, ideal weight and caloric expenditure using HTML, CSS and Javascript.
+ A simple chatbot to calculate BMI, ideal weight and caloric expenditure using HTML, CSS & Javascript.

 #### [Click here to see in production](https://danielmafra.github.io/healthbot)